dashdev-suite/dashbox/README.md

 ```
 That's it!
 This loads the default minimal boilerplate.

+### Further Options

-For a custom and more advanced Boilerplate / Example / Tutorial run (in an empty directory):
+For a custom and more advanced Boilerplate / Example / Tutorial run in an empty project directory:

 ```
 $ dashbox load <source-box>